Compare Cheap Pet Insurance

-The cost of pet insurance will rise with your pet's age.
+The cost of pet insurance will rise with your pet's age, usually doubling by age 10 all else equal.
 As cats grow older they—like their owners—are more likely to have serious health issues.
-The insurance companies know this and offset higher expected claims with larger premiums for that part of your cat's life.
+The insurance companies know this and offset higher expected claims with larger premiums for that portion of a cat's life.

-Two ways to reduce the cost of health insurance for older cats are opting for a Time Limited or Max Benefit plan instead of Lifetime or choosing a higher excess and/or paying a variable excess in addition to the fixed excess.
+Two ways to reduce the cost of health insurance for older cats are opting for a Time Limited or Max Benefit plan instead of Lifetime cover (read about the differences here) or choosing a higher excess and/or paying a variable excess in addition to the fixed excess.
 Before choosing a higher excess, we urge you to read the Pros and Cons of a Higher Excess on Pet Insurance.